pixxiti/oax/packages/core/CUSTOM_HOOKS.md

-# Custom Hooks with OAX
+# Custom Hooks with oax

-You can define custom hooks directly when creating an OAX client by passing them in the `hooks` option.
-Your hooks will be automatically combined with OAX's built-in validation hooks.
+You can define custom hooks directly when creating an oax client by passing them in the `hooks` option.
+Your hooks will be automatically combined with oax's built-in validation hooks.

 ## Basic Example